InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/contemplation.md

 A number of stoic exercises are included to temper the spiritual lives of the [congregation]({{ site.baseurl }}{% link _pages/congregations.md %}).
-Although most of these practices do not directly cause progress in the [Great Work]({{ site.baseurl }}{% link _pages/alchemy.md %}), they can strengthen the will and improve morale during its undertaking.
+Although some of these practices do not directly cause progress in the [Great Work]({{ site.baseurl }}{% link _pages/alchemy.md %}), they can strengthen the will and improve morale during its undertaking.